Mbed-TLS/mbedtls-test/developer_guide.md

 To validate changes, first upload your changes to a branch in the `mbedtls-test` repository.
 (Forks are not supported.)
 Use your personal namespace, i.e. branches called `dev/${your_github_username}/${some_meaningful_name}`.
 There are two test jobs that cover the common cases:

 * [`mbedtls-release-ci-testing`](https://mbedtls.trustedfirmware.org/job/mbedtls-release-ci-testing/): runs a full CI with a chosen branch of `mbedtls-test` on a chosen commit from any repository.
 Note that in addition to selecting your `mbedtls-test` branch in the dropdown, you need to check one or more of the boxes selecting what will run (`RUN_xxx` variables), otherwise not much will happen.
 * [`mbed-tls-restricted-pr-test-parametrized`](https://mbedtls.trustedfirmware.org/job/mbed-tls-restricted-pr-test-parametrized/): runs the PR tests.
 Useful for what the release job doesn't cover — mainly “Interface stability tests” (formerly known as “ABI-API-check”).
-You need to push the branch to test to [`staging/pr-ci-testing`](https://github.com/Mbed-TLS/mbedtls-test/tree/staging/pr-ci-testing), so only one branch can be tested at a time and you need to synchronize with other team members.

-For things that aren't covered, such as GitHub or email reporting, ask an expert.

 There are similar jobs on the internal CI.

+To validate changes to code that's specific to pull requests, such as GitHub reporting, see [the primary PR CI testing PR](https://github.com/Mbed-TLS/mbedtls-restricted/pull/906) (private link).

 ### Validation tips